-The programme will be taught by Class Teachers and supported by Teaching Assistants and any visitors invited in to support particular aspects of the curriculum e.g. nurses, health visitors.
-All staff involved in the delivery of RSHE have received specialist training to ensure that pupils receive clear and consistent approaches to this area of learning throughout their time at Iford and Kingston CE Primary School.
+The RSHE programme will be led by Holly Stonehouse, taught by class teachers and supported by school nurses, visitors and outside agencies as appropriate.
+All staff involved in the delivery of RSHE have received specialist training to ensure that pupils receive clear and consistent approaches to RSHE throughout their time at Iford and Kingston C E School.
 Whole staff and individual training needs will be identified through the school's self-evaluation process and staff appraisal.

-On occasion, external visitors, experts and agencies may be invited to contribute to the delivery of RSHE to enhance delivery of these subjects, bringing in specialist knowledge and different ways of engaging with children and young people.
+On occasion external visitors, experts and agencies may be invited to contribute to the delivery of RSHE to enhance delivery of these subjects, bringing in specialist knowledge and different ways of engaging with children and young people.
 When this happens, our school will:

-- ★ Check the visitor or visiting organisation's credentials. - → Inform parents of the content of the discussion prior to the session being delivered. - → Ensure the teaching delivered by the visitor fits with our planned programme and our published policy. - → Discuss the detail of how the visitor will deliver their sessions and ensure that the content is age-appropriate and accessible for the pupils. - → Ask to see in advance the materials visitors will use as well as a lesson plan so that collectively we can ensure it meets the full range of pupils' needs (e.g. special educational needs). - → Agree how confidentiality will work in any lesson and that the visitor understands how safeguarding reports should be dealt with in line with our school's policy. - → Arrange for the visitor to be supervised/supported by a member of school staff at all times. - ★ Monitor and evaluate the visitor input to inform future planning.
+- Check the visitor or visiting organisation's credentials. - Ensure the teaching delivered by the visitor fits with our planned programme and our published policy. - Discuss the detail of how the visitor will deliver their sessions and ensure that the content is age-appropriate and accessible for the pupils. - Ask to see in advance the materials visitors will use as well as a lesson plan so that collectively we can ensure it meets the full range of pupils' needs (e.g. special educational needs). - Agree how confidentiality will work in any lesson and that the visitor understands how safeguarding reports should be dealt with in line with our school's policy. - Arrange for the visitor to be supervised/supported by a member of school staff at all times. - Monitor and evaluate the visitor input to inform future planning.